dekubu/lxd-kit/README.md

 #### Output Colors

-By default, SSHKit will color the output using ANSI color escape sequences if the output you are using is associated with a terminal device (tty).
+By default, LXDKit will color the output using ANSI color escape sequences if the output you are using is associated with a terminal device (tty).
 This means that you should see colors if you are writing output to the terminal (the default), but you shouldn't see ANSI color escape sequences if you are writing to a file.